EdPeReg/Casa-Colibri/README.md

       show it dinamically.
     - You can edit the table when you are showing the attendance, any modification to that table is not reflected, if it doesn't reflect any modification, not be able to modify the values in the first place.
+  - Sueños:
+    - The fields are open, find a way to valide them.
+    - It only show the dream from the current day, not other days.